hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 I can see it rather useful to add a bit of more organization to your tracks while avoiding track nesting which complicates the routing and adds quite a bit of clutter.
 Simple and useful feature!

-Yes, these delimiters stay 16 pixels high when you zoom!
+Yes, these spacers stay 16 pixels high when you zoom!
 The exact size is configurable somewhere in the settings, but the default 16 pixels seek t0 work great for me.

 ## Greatest feature of Reaper 7 #2: "Container" plugins + parallel processing